Study Plans

 -1473: Polish astronomer Nicholas Copernicus was born.

--1817: Possible birthday of Frederick Douglass, abolitionist and orator.
-Born into slavery as Frederick Baile, Douglass purchased his freedom in 1845 and went on to become the greatest abolitionist of his time.
+-1818: Frederick Douglass, abolitionist and orator was born into slavery as Frederick Baile.
+Douglass purchased his freedom in 1845 and went on to become the greatest abolitionist of his time.

 -1847: Suffrage leader Anna Howard Shaw was born.